A childhood collection of books from the 1930s and '40s recently was donated to the Historical Society. What were you reading as a child?

 Our popular History Speaks series continues into 2019, with topics that range from downtown Wausau's side streets to local music makers, from therapeutic gardens to victory celebrations after World War II, from women leaders to Puerto Rico, and many others.
 Mark your calendars today for your favorite topics!

 The Historical Society has a new roof on the 1962 addition of the Woodson History Center.

 See how Marathon County's rural areas became thriving dairy farms in our newest exhibit, Milking Time: Evolution of the Dairy Industry in Marathon County.

 It’s your turn to plan a special gathering of friends, club members or family.
 What to do?
 Consider a unique evening (or other special time) at the Yawkey House Museum!

-Our new exhibit is open now!
-We invite everyone to visit to see how electricity moved into rural areas of Marathon County in the 1930s and '40s, and how life changed when it did.
+We invite everyone to visit our newest exhibit to see how electricity moved into rural areas of Marathon County in the 1930s and '40s, and how life changed when it did.

-If you listen to Wisconsin Public Radio, you might have heard Ben Clark in late March.
+If you listen to Wisconsin Public Radio, you might have heard Ben Clark in late March of 2017.
 WPR used part of Ben’s interview during their Wisconsin Life segment.
 He told about Employers Mutual Insurance and the role that company played in workplace safety, including the use of an audiometer to test hearing in places where workers were exposed to loud noise.